open-ci-io/openci/README.md

 ## Goals of OpenCI

 The best CI/CD service for people who love peace, who are making world a better place.
-Hence, no crime that violates human rights can be committed using this service.
+Hence, OpenCI cannot be used for services that violate human rights.

 1. Super fast loading of dashboards
 2. Extremely easy setup